 Failing to comply with the ADA means your business is susceptible to lawsuits, and according to Engelhardt, the costs of an ADA lawsuit add up quickly.

 "Other than a business being forced to comply, which is costly, the business will have to pay attorneys' fees, which can be tens of thousands of dollars," Engelhardt said.
 "Depending on the state, the business owner can be looking at a $50,000 bill."

-By making a good-faith effort to achieve reasonable accessibility for users with disabilities now, businesses can get ahead of the regulatory curve in developing a compliant website and avoid potential lawsuits.
+By making a good-faith effort to achieve reasonable accessibility for users with disabilities, businesses can get ahead of the regulatory curve in developing a compliant website and avoiding potential lawsuits.
 Moreover, designing a compliant website can lead to more sales and better ranking on search engines.

 To find out more about ADA website compliance and how you can protect your business, consider consulting with a disability attorney.